 Q: What if my plans change and I don’t need to sell my house?

 You may cancel your listing at anytime.
 There is no charge and no hard feelings.
-It is more important to us to keep you as a future client.
+We hope to help you in the home buying or selling process in the future

 Q: Will you be representing me or the buyer?